-Sc24 In recognition of studies completed successfully before admission to the Master of Science in Environmental Management, Master of Science in the field of Applied Geosciences and Master of Science in the field of Space Science, advanced standing of up to 12 credits may be granted to a candidate with appropriate qualification and professional experiences, on production of appropriate certification, subject to the approval of the Board of the Faculty.
+Sc24 In recognition of studies completed successfully before admission to the Master of Science in Environmental Management, Master of Science in the field of Applied Geosciences and Master of Science in the field of Space Science, and Master of Science in the field of Chemical Technologies for Health and Materials, advanced standing of up to 12 credits may be granted to a candidate with appropriate qualification and professional experiences, on production of appropriate certification, subject to the approval of the Board of the Faculty.
 Credits gained for advanced standing shall not be included in the calculation of the GPA but will be recorded on the transcript of the candidate.
-The candidate should apply before commencement of the first year of study via the Department and provide all the supporting documents.
+The candidate should apply before commencement of first year of study via the Department and provide all the supporting documents.